Growing broccoli

 When planting, add some general purpose fertilizer to the soil.

 All above ground parts of broccoli are edible at many stages.
 Harvesting heads that form before they bloom will encourage side shoots.
+The earlier you harvest that central head, the more side shoot sprouts you will get!

 PLEASE NOTE: The plants on my farm table have NOT been hardened off.
 They are straight from the greenhouse.